 - Graduate expenses are fully taxable to employee

-- Reimbursement of moving (relocation) expenses may or may not be taxable.
+- Reimbursement of moving (relocation) expenses are considered a taxable benefit.

 - Standard rates for moving expense purposes are available on the IRS Standard Mileage Rate table.

-- Taxable reimbursements will be added to the new employee’s W-2 Form, and applicable taxes will be withheld.
+- These taxable reimbursements will be added to the new employee’s W-2 Form, and applicable taxes will be withheld.

 - For additional information, contact the travel department or payroll.

-- MSPERS—Michigan State Public School Employees Retirement System
+- MPSERS—Michigan State Public School Employees Retirement System

 - TIAA-CREF—Teachers Insurance and Annuity Association College Retirements Equities Fund